hotosm/underpass/doc/dataflow.md

 parsed.
 During the parsing process, some data validation is done.
 If a change fails validation, it's written to a database table so a validator can look into the issue later.
-If it passes validation, then statistics are calculated, and written to the **OSM Stats** database.
-Some data also comes from the Tasking Manager.
+If it passes validation, then statistics are calculated, and written to the database.

 ## Output Databases